Stay Well This Season: Immune Support Tips from Tuesday Foods

 A good sauna session helps detoxify, promote circulation, and strengthen immunity.
 Alternating between hot and cold boosts resilience, especially useful here in the mountains.

-Here are a few spots we love:
+Here are a few hot spots we love in Colorado:

 Make Space for Stress Management